goodluckcwl/Feedforward-CNN-Framework/README.md

 # simple-cnn
-This is a simple cnn feedforward network.
+This is a simple CNN feedforward network.
 I extract some important layers from caffe.
+Armadillo is utilized to speed up matrix operations.
+The convolution operation is converted into matrix multiplication like caffe.

 # Dependence
 - Armadillo